Robin--/MonoReports/doc/installation.md

 Binary version
 ------------------
-I've found that on Windows and Ubuntu 10.10 binary version works out of box. so if you want to play with the designer simply grab binary package at:
+I've found that on Windows and Ubuntu 10.10 binary version works out of box (as long as you have gtk-sharp installed). so if you want to play with the designer simply grab a binary package at:
 [http://github.com/downloads/tomaszkubacki/monoreports/monoreports_pre.zip](http://github.com/downloads/tomaszkubacki/monoreports/monoreports_pre.zip)

 Building from source